sharplispers/cl-string-match/README.md

 ```

 It should be noted that Boyer-Moore-Horspool (`bmh`) implementation
-offers an order of magnitude boost to performance compared to the
+can offer an order of magnitude boost to performance compared to the
 standard `search` function.

+However, some implementations create a "jump table" that can be the
+size of the alphabet (over 1M CHAR-CODE-LIMIT on implementations
+supporting Unicode) and thus consume a significant chunk of
+memory.
+There are different solutions to this problem and at the
+moment a version for the ASCII strings is offered: `initialize-bmh8`
+*pat* and `search-bmh8` *bm* *txt* as well as `string-contains-bmh8`
+*pat* *txt* work for strings with characters inside the 256 char code
+limit.

 TODO
 ====